pgbackrest/pgbackrest/INSTALL.md

 ## structure

 PgBackRest stores files in a way that is easy for users to work with directly.
-Each backup directory has two files and two subdirectories:
+Each backup directory has one file and two subdirectories:

 1. `backup.manifest` file

 Stores information about all the directories, links, and files in the backup.
 The file is plaintext and should be very clear, but documentation of the format is planned in a future release.

-2. `version` file

-Contains the PgBackRest version that was used to create the backup.

-3. `base` directory
+2. `base` directory

-Contains the Postgres data directory as defined by the data_directory setting in postgresql.conf
+Contains the Postgres data directory as defined by the data_directory setting in `postgresql.conf`.

-4. `tablespace` directory
+3. `tablespace` directory

-Contains each tablespace in a separate subdirectory.
-The links in `base/pg_tblspc` are rewritten to this directory.
+If tablespaces are present in the database, contains each tablespace in a separate subdirectory.
+Tablespace names are used for the subdirectories unless --no-start-stop is specified in which case oids will be used instead.
+The links in `base/pg_tblspc` are rewritten to the tablespace directory in either case.

 ## restoring